[ANN] organize tool

 RE: [ANN] organize tool - Added by Anonymous over 12 years ago

 With this tool, I can rearrange my photos by many perspective.

 Just one point, I hope adding @lensname pattern value.

 Anyway, thank you for your good job!

-RE: [ANN] organize tool - Added by Brad Schick about 10 years ago
+RE: [ANN] organize tool - Added by Brad Schick over 12 years ago

 Thanks, glad you like the tool.
 I just committed code that adds the following additional metadata values: